carefreepineapple/replace-in-files/README.md

 Github action to replace multiple strings within files using regex.

 # Example usage
+the debug flag has a default setting of false.
+When set to `true`, it will print the original and modified contents of the files that have matching content.
 ```
 - name: Custom Python Search and Replace
     uses: carefreepineapple/replace-in-files@main